lamnhan066/language_helper/README.md

 ## Additional Information

 - The app will try to use the `Devicelocale` to set the `initialCode` if it is not set, if the `Devicelocale` is unavailable, it will use the first language in `data` insteads.
-- No matter how many `LanguageNotifier` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageNotifier`, so it improves a lot performance.
-And all `LanguageNotifier` widgets will be rebuilt at the same time.
-This setting can be changed with `forceRebuild` parameter in both `initial` for global setting and `LanguageNotifier` for local setting.
+- No matter how many `LanguageBuilder` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageBuilder`, so it improves a lot performance.
+And all `LanguageBuilder` widgets will be rebuilt at the same time.
+This setting can be changed with `forceRebuild` parameter in both `initial` for global setting and `LanguageBuilder` for local setting.
 - The `LanguageCodes` contains all the languages with additional information like name in English (name) and name in native language (nativeName).
 - This is the very first state so it may contain bugs or issues.

 ## Note

 - The `${param}` work in any case, the `@param` only work if the text ends with a white space, the end of a line, or the end of a new line.